Workers’ Compensation Settlement & Taxes in Ohio

 Wages and salary earned after returning to work with a partial disability and while still receiving benefits from workers’ comp or another program is fully taxable as income.
 Getting advice from your Cleveland workers’ comp attorney about filing taxes in ways to make clear distinctions between what gets taxed and what is exempt can help you avoid penalties and audits for misreporting income.

-To speak with a workers compensation lawyer in Cleveland, call Agee Clymer Mitchell and Portman at (800) 678-3318.
+To speak with a workers compensation lawyer in Columbus, call Agee Clymer Mitchell and Portman at (800) 678-3318.
 You can also reach out to us online.
 We offer free consultations to potential clients, and we handle all types of disability, personal injury, and wrongful death cases.